DecentricCorp/Lightrail-API-Docs/drop-in-gift-cards/drop-in-gift-cards.md

 # Drop In Gift Cards
 Lightrail's drop in gift card solution makes it easy to get up an running in days.

-The gift card solution is broken into 4 pieces:
+The drop in solution is broken into 4 pieces:
 - Gift card purchase
 - Gift card redemption
 - Account balance